Handshakez/jodconverter/README.md

 An open office server is spun up in the background.
 A 'netty' server is also spun up and listens on a port for incoming traffic.

 The port takes a remote request to transform a file.
-Once the file comes in ove r the write, the server attempts to
+Once the file comes in over the wire, the server attempts to
 - import the file into open office
 - export a single page pdf of the file
 - convert the single page pdf into a png thumbnail (via imagemagick)
 - export the entire file into a larger pdf
 - return both the thumbnail and the full pdf back to the client

+Special consideration is paid if the input file is already a PDF.
+In this case, the document is not converted by open office.
+Instead a thumbnail is generated from the first page and the original document is returned as is.

 ## Protocol